Faustino-CIMA/ansible-pull/README.md

 # ansible
-Configuring Cardano Nodes using ansible pull
+This is a try of configuring a Cardano Nodes using ansible-pull.